jellamar/29835569/README.md

 influence it.
 Therefore it is difficult to capture health relationships accurately through data.
 On top of that, there is a substantial risk of reverse causality, as poor health might itself lead to higher stress levels, reduced physical activity, or sleep problems.
-This makes it harder to clearly separate causes from effects when interpreting the results.

 ## Conclusion